bjsmithxyz/Colony/README.md

 - `js/bgPixels.js`: background pixel-splatter generator (renders behind the canvas).
 - `assets/fonts/`: bundled Ubuntu WOFF2 font files used by the UI.

-**UI Notes:**
-- Fonts: Ubuntu is bundled locally in `assets/fonts/` (woff2) and preloaded in `index.html`.
-- Loading screen: uses the project-wide pixel theme and a pixel spinner.
-- Controls: pause/reset buttons are simple text links positioned in the canvas overlay.

-**Contributing:**
-- Make a branch, commit changes and open a PR.
-Keep UI and performance changes small and focused.

 **License & Credits:**
 - No license file included; add `LICENSE` if you want a specific license.
 - Fonts used: Ubuntu (bundled WOFF2) — follow upstream licensing for redistribution.

-If you want, I can expand this README with architecture diagrams, development scripts, or a CONTRIBUTING guide.